 Prepare and customize a master VHD image

 This article tells you how to prepare a master virtual hard disk (VHD) image for upload to Azure, including how to create virtual machines (VMs) and install software on them.
-These instructions are for a Windows Virtual Desktop Preview-specific configuration that can be used with your organization's existing processes.
+These instructions are for a Windows Virtual Desktop-specific configuration that can be used with your organization's existing processes.

 Create a VM